franknb/Drawing-to-Face/README.md

 *(ori0.jpg)*

-### 6. Next steps
+## Next Steps

 Now you know the model could run on your own environment, it's time to draw and run more tests.
 We will just use the test_model.py for this part, unless you want to rewrite it yourself if you have a fairly fundamental Python background.
 The test_model.py will take images in the /test/ directory, and we are going to replace those pictures.

 First, you want to create some 512 by 512 sized sketch jpg files.
 You can draw it wherever you want, on an Ipad or even on paper then take a picture of it.
 Then make sure it's of right format or size, I recommend Photoshop for this process for the easy size/output control.
-Put all the images you want to test in a directory/folder called test. ***Beware that the original test_model.py only supports less than or equal to 5 test images at once.***
+Put all the images you want to test in a directory/folder called test.

 Now, in side the docker, you want to remove the existing test images to avoid running them again.
 ```